 Abolition

-The image of a chained and kneeling male slave at right is the well-known symbol of abolition, first used by the major English abolition society in the 1780s and later adopted by American abolitionists, as seen in the female slave image engraved in 1835 by Patrick Reason, "A Colored Young Man of the City of New York."
-The names of black abolitionist leaders are well known to students of American history, including Frederick Douglass, Sojourner Truth, Harriet Tubman, Henry Highland Garnet, William Wells Brown, and Samuel Cornish (co-founder of the Colored American; see Theme III: COMMUNITY, #6, The Black Press).
-The first selection here presents excerpts from a variety of abolition speeches delivered by free blacks to audiences in churches, city halls, state fairs, and if necessary to elude white mobs, farmers' log cabins.
-What consistent messages do they deliver?
-What variants do they use, and for what purposes?
+The image of a chained and kneeling slave at right is the well-known symbol of abolitionism, first used by an English anti-slavery society in the 1780s and later adopted by American abolitionists, as seen in the female slave image engraved in 1835 by Patrick Reason, "A Colored Young Man of the City of New York."
+The names of black abolitionist leaders are well known to students of American history, including Frederick Douglass, Sojourner Truth, Harriet Tubman, Henry Highland Garnet, William Wells Brown, and Samuel Cornish (co-founder of The Colored American; see Theme III: COMMUNITY, #6, The Black Press).

 What led many free African Americans to be active in the abolitionist movement?
-The answer may seem obvious, but to lose the security of anonymity and "go public" as a spokesman for a polarizing issue was daunting.
-In the selections here from abolitionists' accounts of their experiences on the "lecture circuit," we read of being cursed by whites, egged and stoned by mobs, finding one's horse mutilated, and barely escaping re-capture and lynching.
+The answer may seem obvious, but consider the dangers of leaving the security of anonymity to "go public" as a spokesman for a polarizing issue.
+In the selections here from abolitionists' accounts of travelling the abolition circuit in northern states, we read of their being cursed by whites, egged and stoned by mobs, finding one's horse mutilated, and barely escaping recapture and lynching.

 Discussion questions

-4. How does the pamphlet's almanac-like format affect its anti-slavery message?
-For whom is the pamphlet published?
+6. How does the pamphlet's almanac-like format affect its anti-slavery message?

-5. Judging from William Wells Brown's preface and selection, what value are the anti-slavery songs to the abolitionist movement?
+9. Judging from William Wells Brown's preface and his song selections, what value do the anti-slavery songs provide to the abolitionist movement?

 Framing Questions